The Problem of Elder Abuse Diagnoses in the United States

 When speaking of elder abuse and elder abuse compensation cases, much attention (and rightly so) is paid to holding the perpetrator of the abuse responsible for his or her actions.
 However, can a medical professional who misses telltale signs of elder abuse and thus fails to take appropriate protective actions for his or her patient’s well-being be held responsible for this failure?
 This would be a rather novel lawsuit, and absent a clear legal duty on the part of the medical professional to report the abuse, such a suit is likely destined to fail.
 While the new tool may help professionals detect and intervene in cases of elder abuse, the new tool is not likely to provide the abused elder and/or his or her family any new source from which to pursue compensation.

-If you or a loved one has been the victim of elder abuse at the hands of a nursing home staff member or other individual, contact Case Barnett Law at (949) 861-2990 or online through our website to set up a free case consultation wherein you can discuss your legal options with a member of our experienced and talented California elder abuse legal team.
+If you or a loved one has been the victim of elder abuse at the hands of a nursing home staff member or other individuals, contact Case Barnett Law at (949) 861-2990 or online through our website to set up a free case consultation wherein you can discuss your legal options with a member of our experienced and talented Costa Mesa personal injury attorney team.